breakintoprogram/next-bbc-basic/releases/README.md

 > From Version 0.08 I've had to stop ZEsarUX support due to incompatibility with various new featuers of the Next core.
 Please use CSpect.

+##### 20210609: Version 0.10
+- ESC handled correctly on interrupt (can break out of LIST, for example)
+- ESC now breaks out of GET($) and SOUND command
+- Plot modes 1-5 and Point now work in Modes 1 and 2
+- Fixed disappearing cursor bug at bottom of screen in Mode 1 and Mode 2
+- Fixed default palettes in all modes
+- Fixed zero length line bug

 ##### 20210606: Version 0.09
 - Fixed clipping in line, circle and triangle graphics primitives
 - Fixed issue with negative plot coordinates